Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Saudi labor market

-The Saudi labor market can be described as highly dependent on foreign labor, especially in the private sector; There are many reasons for this, the large demand for workers in the oil industry is one, another is that Saudi Arabia is a large country and has mega-infrastructure projects that require temporary labor only for the duration of the projects and therefore do not provide secure jobs for Saudis.
-Having this much foreign workers means that Saudi Arabia has two distinct labor markets, one for Saudis and one for foreigners.
+The Saudi labor market can be described as highly dependent on foreign labour, especially in the private sector; There are many reasons for this, the large demand for workers in the oil industry is one, another is that Saudi Arabia is a large country and has mega-infrastructure projects that require temporary labor only for the duration of the projects and therefore do not provide secure jobs for Saudis.
+Having this many foreign workers means that Saudi Arabia has two distinct labor markets, one for Saudis and one for foreigners.
 They have very different characteristics.

-Unemployment rates in the Saudi Market
+Unemployment Rates in the Saudi Market

-Data released by the Central Department of Statistics and Information (CDSI) showed that the overall unemployment rate (for both Saudis and non-Saudis) in Saudi Arabia was healthy by international standards at 5.7% during 2015.
+Data released by the Central Department of Statistics and Information (CDSI) showed that the overall unemployment rate (for both Saudis and non-Saudis) in Saudi Arabia was healthy by international standards at 5.7% in 2015.
 However, the challenge to the Saudi labor market is rooted in the over-reliance on non-Saudis occupying private sector jobs.
 This has meant a structurally high unemployment rate for Saudis, which stood at 11.6% in 2015.

 This implies that there may be a mismatch between private sector requirements and the supply of Saudi labor.